Skip to content

 Flit

-Flit is a lightweight Python packaging tool focused on building and publishing pure Python packages with minimal configuration.
+Flit is a lightweight Python packaging tool for building and publishing pure-Python packages.
+Its flit-core build backend carries zero runtime dependencies.

 Nuitka